German invasion of Luxembourg: Invasion

 Following consultation with her ministers, Grand Duchess Charlotte decided to abandon the palace.
 Accompanied by her husband, Prince Felix, her mother, Dowager Grand Duchess Marie Anne, and members of the Grand-Ducal suite, she departed for the border village of Redange.
 After a brief stop, her party crossed the border at 07:45.
 Meanwhile, Hereditary Grand Duke Jean and two of his sisters, accompanied by an aide-de-camp, Guillaume Konsbruck, were to wait at the border for confirmation of occupation.
 Around 08:00 the prime minister and his entourage passed over the border before making contact with French troops at Longlaville.
 Last minute telephone calls with Luxembourg City revealed the capital to be completely surrounded.

 Charlotte's party was able to link up with the government motorcade at Longwy.
 Meanwhile, Jean's party's car was strafed by a German aircraft while stopped at a cafe.
 Near Esch, the group was delayed by a German roadblock, and they escaped when their chauffeur drove straight through the soldiers.
 The party ultimately joined Charlotte and the Grand Ducal government at Sainte-Menehould.

 At 08:00, elements of the French 3rd Light Cavalry Division under General Petiet, supported by the 1st Spahi Brigade under Colonel Jouffault and the 2nd company of the 5th Armoured Battalion, crossed the southern border to conduct a probe of German forces; these units later retreated behind the Maginot Line.
 Five Spahis were killed.
 British Air Marshal Arthur Barratt, impatient with the reluctance of the French Air Force to conduct air strikes, ordered a flight of Fairey Battle bombers from the 226 Squadron to attack German tank columns.
 They went unescorted and encountered heavy anti-aircraft fire.
 Most were damaged by flak but managed to escape.
 One received a direct hit and crashed near Bettendorf.
 German soldiers pulled the three injured crew from the burning wreckage, one of whom later died in a local hospital.

 The Grand Ducal Gendarmerie resisted the German troops, but to little avail; the capital city was occupied before noon.
 The Gendarmerie chain of command in the south was thrown into disarray by the influx of refugees and the arrival of German and French troops.
 Most gendarmes escorted refugees over the border, while some abandoned their posts and fled to France.
 Total Luxembourgish casualties amounted to six gendarmes and one soldier wounded, while 22 soldiers (six officers and 16 non-commissioned officers) and 54 gendarmes were captured.

 By the evening of 10 May 1940, most of the country, with the exception of the south, was occupied by German forces.
 More than 90,000 civilians fled from the canton of Esch-sur-Alzette as a consequence of the advance.
-47,000 evacuated to France, 45,000 poured into the central and northern part of Luxembourg.
+47,000 evacuated to France, joining the Exodus of refugees from Belgium and Northern France.
+Another 45,000 poured into the central and northern part of Luxembourg.